ansys/pydpf-core/examples/03-harmonic_analyses/README.txt

-.. _modal_harmonic_examples:
+.. _harmonic_examples:

 Harmonic analysis examples
 ===========================
-These examples show how to use DPF to extract and manipulate results from harmonic or modal analyses.
+These examples show how to use DPF to extract and manipulate results from harmonic analyses.